CPS-Innovation/design-history/app/index.md

 ---
 layout: collection
-title: "A design history for CPS Polaris, Redaction log and Claim Witness Expenses"
+title: "A design history for CPS"
 description: "To document and share our design decisions."

 posts:
-  title: Getting started
+  title: CPS Design History
 eleventyComputed:
   eleventyNavigation:
     key: home